Before There Was A Chesapeake Bay

 The Mighty Susquehanna Is Ailing

 Many of Pennsylvania's waterways suffer from an overload of pollution from many different sources, including agriculture and stormwater.
-A water quality report issued by the Pennsylvania Department of Environmental Protection (DEP) in 2018 found that as many as 40 percent of Pennsylvania's 85,000 miles of rivers and streams are impaired for various uses.
+A water quality report issued by the Pennsylvania Department of Environmental Protection (DEP) in 2020 found that as many as 25,468 miles—30 percent—of Pennsylvania's 85,000 miles of rivers and streams are impaired for various uses.

-One intervention that could be instrumental in improving the river's health is including it in the Environmental Protection Agency's 303(d) Impaired Waters List.
+One intervention that could be instrumental in improving the river's health is its inclusion in the Environmental Protection Agency's 303(d) Impaired Waters List.
 This list includes rivers and streams across the country that are significantly impaired and designates them for additional study and superior restoration investments and ensures that each of these waterways will have a recovery plan.

-CBF has been petitioning Pennsylvania's governors and Department of Environmental Protection (DEP) to include the Lower Susquehanna in its 303(d) recommendations for several years.
-Now the 2018 report includes a 46-mile segment of the river to be impaired for aquatic life.
+CBF petitioned Pennsylvania's governors and Department of Environmental Protection (DEP) to include the Lower Susquehanna in its 303(d) recommendations for several years.
+The2018 report included a 46-mile segment of the river to be impaired for aquatic life.

 The Susquehanna River is the source of drinking water for millions of Pennsylvanians and is an economic engine for tourism and recreation.
 Though the river's health is making progress under Pennsylvania's Clean Water Blueprint, agricultural runoff, acid mine drainage, and polluted urban runoff continue to contaminate the Susquehanna, its tributaries, and the Chesapeake Bay.